RobinPetit/WP/README.md

 ## Proposal of coding conventions
-Comments starting by `//~` are not meant to be in the final code, they are just indicative.
+Comments starting by `//~` are not meant to be in the final code, they are just indicative about the coding conventions.
 Comments starting by `///` are Doxygen documentation.
 This is not mandatory, but this is good practice.
-In order to be able to compile preprocessor directives like `#include "MyClass.hpp"` in source files (.cpp), you have to tell you compiler to add the `include` directory to the list of directories to be searched for header files (e.g. `-I include/` on g++).
 The prefix `WP_` for header guards can be changed, this is just a proposal.